Daboss7173/Daboss7173.github.io/README.md

   The loading system also got a bit of internal reworking in this update, meaning that some icons would have some loading issues, which is the main reason I recommend 1.50.0 over this update.

 - 1.60.0 | ARGH!
-OUR SHIP IS SINKING SHILLING!
+OUR SHIP IS SINKING MATEYS!
 WE'RE GONNA WRECK!

   Ahem - anyway, this update was one of the first with the Starlight Festival!
 This update also introduced the new in-game chat, although it's not a big deal anyway since this is in offline mode...
 Ooh!
 Also, this brought in Shipwreck Shore, replacing Barnacle Cove!
 This also has Pippet Battles!
 Also, the Skywatch textures were also